arx-tools/arx-header-size/README.md

 # arx-header-size

-Returns the header size for Arx Fatalis files with dynamic headers
+Returns the header size for Arx Fatalis files

 This is needed, because the files are partially compressed and this number can be given as an offset for [node-pkware](https://github.com/meszaros-lajos-gyorgy/node-pkware)